-Each exam includes one experimental section, used to test new questions for future exams.
+Each LSAT exam includes one experimental section, used to test new questions for future exams.

-Your performance on this section is not reported as part of the final score.
+Your performance on this section of the LSAT is not reported as part of the final score.

 The essay question is given in the form of a problem and two criteria for making a decision.